-SMU Libraries offers a range of learning spaces, including open areas for individual and collaborative use, study carrels, project rooms equipped with LCD panels, learning labs, quiet areas, investment studio, graduate lounges, and Hive - an innovative space for collaborative learning.
+SMU Libraries offer a range of learning spaces, including open areas for individual and collaborative use, study carrels, project rooms equipped with LCD panels, learning labs, quiet areas, investment studio, graduate lounges, and Hive - an innovative space for collaborative learning.
 Library space is equipped with state-of-the-art facilities such as wireless network, digital signage, express workstations, videoconferencing and dedicated computers with specialised financial software.
 Collections of lifestyle reading materials, videos, games and recent issues of newspapers and magazines and a display of latest arrivals are available at the Lounge area of Li Ka Shing Library.

 The Li Ka Shing Library building showcases unique architectural features, such as the louvered windows facing Campus Green that permit abundant natural light and allow for views of the surrounding art and cultural district; skylights and light wells that infuse the interior spaces with natural brightness; and greenery that cascades down the library’s modern, curvilinear facades.
 The Foyer Entrance features a unique art piece - “Sea of Learning”, the winning entry of the Public Art Competition jointly organised by the Li Ka Shing Foundation and SMU.
 The knowledge fountain, a wonderful artistic creation, on the roof garden terrace displays knowledge in different forms.

 To celebrate and honour the life of Madam Kwa Geok Choo, SMU has dedicated its Law Library to the memory of the late Madam Kwa Geok Choo.
-Kwa Geok Choo Law Library is located adjacent to the School of Law building, next Fort Canning Park, taking on a distinct architectural form that is reminiscent of a pearl.
+Kwa Geok Choo Law Library is located adjacent to the Yong Pung How School of Law building, next Fort Canning Park, taking on a distinct architectural form that is reminiscent of a pearl.
 The 2,700 square meter Law Library has the capacity to hold 16,000 print volumes and able to accommodate seating for more than 500 users.
 The Kwa Geok Choo Law Library provides seamless access to information services and resources to the entire SMU community.
-The Library provides comprehensive collection coverage to support the teaching and legal research needs of the School of Law.
+The Library provides comprehensive collection coverage to support the teaching and legal research needs of the Yong Pung How School of Law.

 SMU Libraries' staff have diverse backgrounds and most have obtained graduate degrees in library and information science and also degrees in subject areas key to SMU such as accounting, business, economics, engineering, humanities, law and social sciences.
-They bring experience from other institutions of higher learning both inside and outside of Singapore, from multinational corporations, research institutes, NGOs and government agencies.
-They have two things in common: intellectual curiosity and commitment to provide excellent customer-oriented services for the SMU community.

 A collection of research articles by library staff is available at Institutional Knowledge (InK).

-SMU Libraries is a member of:
+SMU Libraries are a member of: